Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Anticipation builds suspense, and suspense leads to immense satisfaction if the payoff is solid.
 In an eclipse, that payoff is gold.

 As I talked to my friend about it, I had to chuckle.
 Creationists like to point out that we’re the only planet that can get a total eclipse, a claim that (like most of what they say) is wrong.
 Other planets see them, too, and even some moons see other moons eclipse the Sun.
-Sometimes the creationists claim is that if the Moon were any closer or farther, we wouldn’t get the glory of the corona, or see solar surface features.
+Sometimes the creationists claim that, if the Moon were any closer or farther, we wouldn’t get the glory of the corona, or see solar surface features.
 This, too, is wrong; the Moon’s orbit is elliptical, and it changes its distance from us by about 10%, so sometimes we get more or less of an eclipse.
 None of this implies any kind of design, other than the coincidence of orbital mechanics and evolution having us humans here on Earth at this time.

 But my amusement when thinking on this was because of that prelude.
 A total eclipse that lasted two hours would get somewhat dull, and one that had no preamble would be so sudden that our emotional reaction might be more muted.
 But that half hour or more of changes around us was the near-perfect amount to thrill us, to get the anticipatory juices flowing.
 If creationists had any claim at all to design, it would be that timing, almost heaven-sent to be tuned to our human senses.